-I hesitate to call them “portable”, because I can guarantee that if you get a set of studio flashes or monolights, the second thing you’ll want to do with them is start using them outside.
-Good photographers wait for the light, great photographers command it.
+I hesitate to call them portable because I can guarantee that if you get a set of studio flashes or monolights, the second thing you’ll want to do with them is use them outside.
+Good photographers wait for the light; great photographers command it.
 To keep this focused, I’m going to stick with on-camera strobes.

 A single strobe on the hot shoe of your camera can be surprisingly useful.
 Some photographers prefer to mount their portable strobe on a bracket, but that practice is being utilized less often these days.
 In the old days, there was no direct communication between the camera and the strobe.
 Today the camera and strobe are constantly communicating to cut down on glare and reflections and to deliver soft, even lighting.

 The great thing about a good on-camera strobe is you can still put it in a softbox or umbrella and use it indoors.
 You’ll have to work with the lighting closer to your subject.
 With few exceptions, a battery-powered strobe simply isn’t going to be able to match plug-in power.

 At the top of the line are name brand products like the Canon 680EX-RT ($499), the replacement for the 580 EX II, and the Nikon SB-910 ($559).
 These units are eye-poppingly expensive, but they cost a lot for a good reason, and that reason is they deliver reliable light and help to produce excellent shots.
 There’s no fear that when you push the button, the strobe won’t fire.
 The communication between the camera, lens, and strobe makes for amazing images.